What’s so COOL – Ford Ranger and BT50 Transmissions …

 - Fit a double core transmission cooler

-- Fit a cooler control valve – the valve body assemble is removed and the upgraded cooler control valved is fitted
+- Fit a cooler control valve – the valve body assembly is removed and the upgraded cooler control valve is fitted

 - Service the transmission – replace the oil, filter and gaskets